Nkanziii/EMI-Assessment-25-26/README.md

 **Running the notebook:**
 - Open `news.ipynb` in [Jupyter / VS Code], select the `[kernel name]` kernel
 - [Run All / run top to bottom] — note: [your own note about the prompt-must-be-defined-before-Stable-Diffusion-cell dependency, if still relevant]
-## Current scope

-[Your own 2-3 sentences: what works end-to-end, what's out of scope — e.g. single image per run, no batch/video output, prompt mapping is hand-designed rather than learned]

 # Statement on use of AI tools (draft — review and edit to match your actual usage before submitting)